Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

 // #info[One particular difference between #vscode['s] and #jedit['s] implementation of the #utf8isa[] encoding is that the set of Isabelle Symbols that #vscode[] understands is static.
 It is possible to extend this set and #jedit[] can deal with newly defined symbols while #vscode[] can not, although this is rarely a problem in practice.]

-The LSP specification defines multiple notifications for text document synchronization, like the `textDocument/didOpen` and `textDocument/didChange` notifications, both of which contain data that informs the language server about the contents of a file.
-We will look at the `textDocument/didChange` notification in more detail in @didchange, so we will focus on `textDocument/didOpen` for now.
+Recall from @didchange that the LSP specification defines multiple notifications for text document synchronization, like the `textDocument/didOpen` and `textDocument/didChange` notifications, both of which contain data that informs the language server about the contents of a file.
+We will focus on `textDocument/didOpen` for now.
 This notification's `params` field contains a "`TextDocumentItem`" instance, whose interface definition is seen in @text-document-item.

 #figure(
   ```typescript